 I’m embarrassed to admit that right now as I type this, I am not 100% sure what number to call on my phone in the case of a true emergency.
 Back in the US for any emergency, you’d call 911.
 Whether it was a police, medical, or fire emergency, the operator would be able to send you help.
 Some areas have specific numbers for different types of emergencies, but when in doubt, call 911 in the USA and your call will get routed appropriately.

-Here there seem to be five different numbers depending on whether there’s a fire, car accident, criminal activity, etc. I just can’t commit the French emergency numbers to memory, so I saved them to my phone instead.
+Here there seem to be five different numbers depending on whether there’s a fire, car accident, criminal activity, etc. Talk about confusing things about life in France, right?
+I just can’t commit the French emergency numbers to memory, so I saved them to my phone instead.
 Just in case.

 For the record, the number for emergencies in Europe is 112 (I’m going to forget that in about a day, I’m sure), but if you want the police it’s 17 in France.
 We found that out a few years back after seeing kids throwing rocks over an overpass and when we called 112, they told us to hang up and call the police emergency number.
 Yeah, I should tattoo all that on my hand.